 Why Should I Remove My Wisdom Teeth?

 They may grow sideways, partially emerge from the gum and even remain trapped beneath the gum and bone.
 Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to erupt successfully.
 These poorly positioned impacted teeth can cause many problems.
 Removal of the offending impacted tooth or teeth usually resolves these problems.
-Early removal is recommended to avoid such future problems and to decrease the surgical risk involved with the procedure.
+Early wisdom teeth removal is recommended to avoid such future problems and decrease the surgical risk involved with the procedure.

 When they are partially erupted, the opening around the tooth allows bacteria to grow and will eventually cause an infection, the result: swelling, stiffness, pain and illness.